 The Great Lakes received $475 million for restoration efforts in 2010, as part of the Great Lakes Restoration Initiative, or GLRI.
 Since then, Michigan Sea Grant has been awarded more than $2 million to help restore particular areas in the region and is leading several projects while assisting on many others.
 The projects focus on endangered fish, invasive species, beach contamination, water pollution and sound boating and marina operations.

 - Restoring Native Fish Habitat in the St. Clair River

 New underwater reefs are being constructed in order to encourage native fish reproduction, like lake whitefish, walleye and lake sturgeon.
 Studies before and after construction will allow biologists to evaluate the impact of the work and improve future habitat restoration efforts.
-See: Fish Restoration in the St. Clair River
+See: Fish Restoration Projects

 - Green Marina Education and Outreach

-Clean Marina programs in Michigan, Ohio and Wisconsin are focusing on a plan to reduce pollution from boating and marina activities throughout the region.
-The project partners also aim to establish uniform certification standards that can be applied to marinas throughout the Great Lakes and beyond.
-The project will additionally support more marinas in completing certification.
+Clean Marina programs in Michigan, Ohio and Wisconsin focused a plan to reduce pollution from boating and marina activities throughout the region.
+The project partners also have established uniform certification standards that can be applied to marinas throughout the Great Lakes and beyond.
+The project, which has received continued funding from additional supporters, will also help more marinas in completing certification.

 Michigan Sea Grant also collaborates on projects led by other organizations.

 - Outreach to Reduce the Spread of Aquatic Invasive Species